rritec/powerbi/README.md

 	- Push ojects from development environment to Test Environment
 	- Push ojects from Test environment to Production Environment
 	- Compare any two environments
+	- push only required objects from one environment to another environment
 1. **SSAS Multidimensional Models using in PowerBI**
 	- Download and Restore Sample Data
 	- Install SQL Server Analysis Services